Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Frequentist approach for SSR

 \subsection{SSR with multiple contrasts}

-The power of contrast test fluctuates over different dose-response profiles.
-A single contrast test may not be sufficiently powerful for all possible { D-R scenarios}, since the true D-R curve is hard to precisely estimate with limited pre-clinical and Phase I data.
-Consequently, there arises benefit to conduct multiple contrast tests together to { limit the loss in power due to suboptimal selection of contrasts}.
+The power of contrast test is dependent on the true D-R profile.
+A single contrast test may not be sufficiently powerful for all possible D-R scenarios, since the true D-R curve is hard to precisely estimate with limited pre-clinical and Phase I data.
+Consequently, there arises benefit to conduct multiple contrast tests together to limit the loss in power due to suboptimal selection of contrasts.
 One classic example is the Dunnett's test, which compares $k-1$ treatment arms with a single control. \citet{wang_2010} studied the performance of Dunnett's test in SSR designs.
 Another example is the MCPMod \citep{pinheiro_2006}, which combines optimal contrasts of multiple parametric D-R model candidates for PoC.
-In this part, we extend the unblinded SSR design to incorporate trend test with multiple contrasts.
+In this part, we follow the general methodology introduced by \citet{miller_2010} for extending the unblinded SSR design to trend test with multiple contrasts.